Jeff Gianola

-Jeff Gianola (born October 2, 1955) is the head news anchor for KOIN 6, the CBS affiliate station in Portland, Oregon.
+Jeff Gianola (born October 2, 1955) is a retired news anchor who worked for two network affiliate stations in Portland, Oregon.

 Career

 Gianola grew up in San Diego, California, and came to Portland's KATU, the city's ABC affiliate, in 1983 from a stint at a Santa Barbara, California, station where he was the general-assignment reporter.
 After doing the weather and morning anchoring at KATU for a few years, he was moved to evening anchor in 1985.
 He was teamed with Julie Emry, and the pair co-anchored KATU's evening newscasts for several years in the late 1980s and 1990s.
 Gianola left KATU for CBS affiliate KOIN, in August 1998.
 In September 1999, Gianola wrote, produced and starred in "Quick Tips for Easy Living", a lifestyle program that aired Saturday afternoons on KOIN.
 The program was cancelled in October 1999.
 Gianola's news partner was Anne State until she left broadcast news to care for her parents in April 2015.
-Gianola produced the documentary "No Perfect Answers: The Life and Architecture of Pietro Belluschi".
+In 1996, Gianola produced the documentary "No Perfect Answers: The Life and Architecture of Pietro Belluschi".